 I've no idea why Dylan decided to include cover versions of "Early Morning Rain" by Gordon Lightfoot and "The Boxer" by Simon and Garfunkel, as well as songs that had been hits for others such as "Blue Moon" and "Let It Be Me."
 But their inclusion on the album might have added to the hostility of fans and critics -- Dylan is one of the greatest songwriters of all time so why is he doing covers of contemporaries?
 Removing these and other covers, plus live versions of his songs "The Mighty Quinn," "Like a Rolling Stone" and "She Belongs to Me," allows this album to be sort of a back-to-basics effort.
 I think it gives Self Portrait a purpose rather than the grab bag that was actually released.

-I also excluded "Little Sadie" and "Alberta #2" and replaced them with previously unreleased tracks to do away with repetition.
+I also excluded "Little Sadie" and "Alberta #2" and replaced them with previously unreleased tracks to eliminate repetition.

 I used only tracks from Another Self Portrait except for "Singing the Blues" and "Alberta #1" (which I title simply "Alberta" since we're not including #2 or #3) which are from the original album.
 The versions of "All the Tired Horses," "In Search of Little Sadie," "Days of '49," "Wigwam" and "Belle Isle" are without overdubs.